wolfysdl/EA-OTools/README.md

 `-fshAddTextures <image names list>` - a list of comma-separated names of images which should be additionally packed into .fsh

+`-fshDisableTextureIgnore` - disable any texture ignorance when writing to .fsh (some textures like "adba", "rwa0" are ignored by default)

+`-fshIgnoreTextures` - a list of comma-separated names of images which should be additionally ignored when writing to .fsh

 `-preTransformVertices` - pre-transform all vertices to global space

 **Source code dependencies**